bevchou/bevchou.github.io/_posts/2018-04-04-responsive-website-with-liquid-cats.md

   if (windowRatio >= 2) {
     newCat(WIDECAT.jpg);
   }
-  //and then more if/then statements to select images }
+  //and then more if-then statements to select images }

 //function to change the cat image